 Many people often confuse eminent domain with regulatory takings.
 While similar, these are actually two separate concepts.

 In eminent domain cases, the government actively takes property (through its condemnation power) for a public purpose.
 Regulatory takings, on the other hand, are more indirect.
 They occur not because the government actively takes the property for public use, but because the government is limiting how the property owner can use his property.

 In either case, however, if government action affects a taking of private property, the property owner must be compensated.

 We Handle Eminent Domain and Regulatory Takings Cases.

-For over 30 years, the Law Offices of Mark Weinstein has focused its practice on all aspects of real estate law, including eminent domain and regulatory takings.
+Since 2001, the Law Offices of Mark Weinstein has focused its practice on all aspects of real estate law, including eminent domain and regulatory takings.
 We serve clients in and around Atlanta, Marietta, Roswell, Sandy Springs, Kennesaw, Forsyth County, and a number of other counties in Georgia.
 Call 770-888-7707.
-Or you can contact us here, or send inquiries by e-mail to: email@example.com.
+Or you can contact us here, or send inquiries by e-mail to: firstname.lastname@example.org.